SrikanthChilaka/aws-infra-fork/README.md

 #### Created a subdomain and hosted zone for the dev aws account
 #### Created a subdomain and hosted zone for the demo aws account
 #### Route53 is updated from the Terraform template.
+#### Updated the IAM role attached to the EC2 instance for use with CloudWatch Agent

 ## Execution steps

 ### terraform init